sachinsu/sachinsu.github.io/work_journal/software.md

              - Loose coupling and cohesion
              - Communication between modules happen through APIs , preferably in asynchonous manner
              - Unified database schema
              - All modules operate within same virtual machine or have dedicated VMs.
 May not use Containers
+             - High cohesion, low coupling - "Things that change togerther should stay together"
              -  modules expose interface in two ways: Externally, the module offers an API via REST HTTP/GRPC, with API calls managed by a proxy/gateway. internally, services access the module through abstracted interface, without direct access to implementation.
+             -  Process of identifying modules,
+                -  Analyze the business problem
+                -  identify subdomains (e.g. for library system, it wud be "book borrowing", "inventory of books").
+                -  Each subdomain have actor e.g. patron in case of book borrowing.
+                -  Subdomain has bounded context which also defines scope for a module
+                -  each bounded context only exposes specific classes to be used by other bounded contexts.
+They act as interface of contexts.
            - A modular monolith is a system where all of the code powers a single application and there are strictly enforced boundaries between different domains.
            - Enforce boundaries adhering to Domain driven perspective,
                - Think of Module (or Micro-service) as bounded context